 5. Henry Crumpton, who led the CIA effort in Operation ENDURING FREEDOM from September 2001 until June 2002, stresses the importance of understanding the "cultural terrain" in Afghanistan for American-led strategy and operations.
-How coherently and effectively has the effort in Afghanistan utilized and shaped this terrain since 2001?
+How coherently and effectively did the effort in Afghanistan and Iraq utilize and shape this terrain between 2001 and 2018?